OpenNebula/website/content/product/control_plane_configuration/high_availability/frontend_ha.md

 {{< alert title="Warning" color="warning" >}}
 Any change in these parameters can lead to unexpected behavior during the fail-over and result in whole-cluster malfunction.
 After any configuration change, always check the crash scenarios for the correct behavior.{{< /alert >}}

-## Compatibility with the Earlier HA

-In OpenNebula <= 5.2, HA was configured using a classic active-passive approach, using Pacemaker and Corosync.
-While this still works for OpenNebula > 5.2, it is not the recommended way to set up a cluster.
-However, it is fine if you want to continue using that HA method if you’re coming from earlier versions.

-This is documented here: [Front-end HA Setup](http://docs.opennebula.io/5.2/advanced_components/ha/frontend_ha_setup.html).

 <a id="server-sync-ha"></a>

 ## Synchronize Configuration Files Across Servers